nirnaeth-arnoediad/massa-sc-template/README.md

 Once you ran the `exec` script, you should see a new file in the directory named `ledger.json`.
 This file represent the local state of the ledger for your test.
 You can modify it manually (obviously, carefully) to look at the state of the ledger after each execution.

 > This mock doesn't manage like the real massa network backups when an execution failed for the moment.
-If you want to keep immutable the ledger make a copy before locally.
+The ledger file is modified each time you run a code that write inside without backup management.
+That signifcate that even if your code failed after writing in the ledger, the modifications are saved.

 ## Report an issue